 Discount Brokerages for DIY Investors

 With all the talk of FinTechs, discount brokerages still prove to be very useful for do-it-yourself (DIY) investors like me.
 I enjoy investing for the long-term and selecting ETFs based on research.
 Also, I like trading stocks and options which I can’t do through robo-advisors.

 |Account management fee||No||Yes|

 TD Ameritrade (USA), TD Direct Investing (UK), and Questrade (Canada) are all platforms I recommend.
-Again, Motif Investing is a traditional brokerage as well, so they’re another option.
 Robinhood is a free stock trading app available to US, Australian, and Chinese citizens.
-Their app doesn’t come with many bells and whistles and investing activities are limited to their app, but free commission platforms are always worth exploring.
+It doesn’t come with many bells and whistles, and investing activities are limited to their app.